pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. The DB instance must be running in a publicly accessible subnet.

 For Amazon Aurora DB instances, you can't choose a specific subnet.
 Instead, choose a DB subnet group when you create the instance.
 Create a DB subnet group with subnets of similar network configuration.
 For example, a DB subnet group for Public subnets.

+### Aurora Replicas - TODO
+Aurora Replicas are independent endpoints in an Aurora DB cluster, best used for scaling read operations and increasing availability.
+Up to 15 Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region.
+The DB cluster volume is made up of multiple copies of the data for the DB cluster.
+However, the data in the cluster volume is represented as a single, logical volume to the primary instance and to Aurora Replicas in the DB cluster.

+Alternatively, you can also use Amazon Aurora Multi-Master which is a feature of the Aurora MySQL-compatible edition that adds the ability to scale out write performance across multiple Availability Zones, allowing applications to direct read/write workloads to multiple instances in a database cluster and operate with higher availability.

 ### Metrics to generate reports on the Aurora DB Cluster and its replicas
 1. `AuroraReplicaLagMaximum` - This metric captures the `maximum amount of lag between the primary instance and each Aurora DB instance in the DB cluster`.